Templatew/RubbleScout/README.md

 Given the complexity of this project, we've opted for an incremental approach to its development.
 In the initial phase, the robot will be manually controlled by an operator.
 This allows us to test and refine the basic functionalities while ensuring a high level of control and safety.

 As the project progresses, we will integrate sensors and algorithms to gradually replace human control.
 The goal is to achieve full automation, enabling the robot to operate autonomously.

+## About Me
+My name is Lorenz, a first-year Robotics Engineering student based in Antibes, France.
+This project is part of my academic curriculum and is driven by a passion for robotics and its applications in emergency response scenarios.